-Employee time tracking solutions for remote workers
+Remote Employee time tracking

 Cloud-based or locally-hosted system?

 With no software to install, cloud software won’t take up space on company networks and offers the advantage of being accessible from any PC, smartphone or other mobile devices.

 The next decision is which employee clocking-in system to choose.
 Some cloud-based time and attendance systems offer a range of choices from which you can choose one or a combination to suit your business:

 - RFID machines – staff can clock-in using RFID swipe cards or proximity fobs.

 - Biometric machines – these machines use fingerprint or facial recognition for clocking-in so managers can be sure who is clocking-in, useful for remote sites.